Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 I've never been sick.

-Wailand Smith goes on to say that he believed death would disappear once he would attain
+that he believed death would disappear

 Okay, what about food?

-You don't need anymore.
-I reckon you probably do
+No, I reckon you probably do.

-frustration, saying, his first idea about spiritual wives came when the woman he was in
+saying his first idea about spiritual wives came when the woman he was in love with married someone else.

-That's pretty much what it sounds like he did yeah, and the communal thing came on the heels of that when he realized
+And the communal thing came on the heels of that

-He was never gonna possess her exclusively
+When he realized he was never going to possess her exclusively

 You don't turn your regret face away from them

-So, oh, I'm really doing this with my back to you guys.
+So, oh, I'm really doing this with my back to you guys

-Let me swive to you for a bit.
+Let me swive to you for a bit

 Is this okay?

-Yeah, totally.
-I can read along with you.
-It's fun.
+Yeah, totally I can read along with you, it's fun

 Initially, the pipe, sorry.